-3.7 Transmit BOS (Bit Oriented Signaling) Processor
+Transmit BOS (Bit Oriented Signaling) Processor 3.7

 The Transmit BOS Processor handles transmission of BOS messages through the data link channel.
-The processor can be set for a specific amount of repetitions a certain BOS message will be transmitted, or it may be placed in an infinite loop.
+The processor can be set for a specific amount of repetitions accertain BOS message will be transmitted, or it may be placed in an infinite loop.
 The processor can also insert a BOS IDLE flag sequence and/or an ABORT sequence to be transmitted on the data link channel.

-3.7.1 Description of BOS
+Description of BOS 3.7.1